bertelschmitt/multistreamYOLO/MultiDetect.md

 ## The YOLO settings

-**model_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights /trained_weights_final.h5" or wherever you put your model.
+**model_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights /trained_weights_final.h5" or wherever you put your model.<br>
-**classes_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights/data_classes.txt" or wherever you stored the file.
+**classes_path:** should point to "…/TrainYourOwnYOLO/Data/Model_Weights/data_classes.txt" or wherever you stored the file.<br>
-**anchors_path:** should point to "…/TrainYourOwnYOLO/2_Training/src/keras_yolo3/model_data/yolo_anchors.txt"or wherever you stored the anchors.
+**anchors_path:** should point to "…/TrainYourOwnYOLO/2_Training/src/keras_yolo3/model_data/yolo_anchors.txt"or wherever you stored the anchors.<br>
 **run_on_gpu:** The GPU number you want the process to run on.
 The number is the one reported by TensorFlow and shown in the Master Window.
-It may be different from what nvidia-smi says.
+It may be different from what nvidia-smi says.<br>
 **gpu_memory_fraction:** How much GPU memory to allocate to the process.
 1 = 100%, 0.1 = 10% .
 Process will crash if GPU memory insufficient.
 When set to less than 1 (100%), the total for all processes must be less than 100% to allow for overhead.
 You will be able to fit more processes into a card that is not used for video output.
 The number is a recommendation, and will result in slightly different memory footprints.
 Experiment.<br>
 **hush:** will, when True, try to suppress the annoying status messages during startup.
 It also may suppress non-fatal error messages.
 It is recommended to set hush: to false during setup and testing.
 It can be turned on when things run smoothly.<br>
 **allow_growth:** GPU memory allocation strategy. -1 let Keras decide, 0 disallow, 1 allow memory to dynamically grow.
-Best setting to optimize memory usage appears to be 1
+Best setting to optimize memory usage appears to be 1.
+If you really want to live on the edge, you can set **allow_growth:** to 1 while setting **gpu_memory_fraction:** to 1 (i.e.100%) also.
+If it works, and it worked for me, Keras/Tensorflow appear to grab only the barest amounts of memory necessary, and won't grow it further.
+I doubt it will be stable.
-**score:** YOLO will report objects at and above that confidence score, it will keep anything lower to itself.
+**score:** YOLO will report objects at and above that confidence score, it will keep anything lower to itself.<br>
 ignore_labels: A list (i.e. ['aaa','bbb'] ) of object names YOLO will not report when found.
-Keep empty [ ] to disable this feature.
+Keep empty [ ] to disable this feature.<br>

 **video_path:** specifies the incoming video source for that process.
 It can be anything understood by cv2.videocapture.
 It can be a video file, an URL of a video stream, or a webcam.
 For a webcam, set video-path to 0 (1, 2, 3 ....) no quotes.
 For video file, set to path to file name, in quotes.
 For live stream, set to the URL of the stream, in quotes.